danialgoodwin/ultimate-city/README.md

         - Recreation.
 Gym, ping-pong, board/card games, video games, child play area (plastic playground).
 Live video feeds 24/7 to see if things are being used or not (low-quality for privacy, at least for publically available video feed).
 - Also keep in mind for first floor:
     - fire station, police, community services, city maintenance, city services, court, water treatment, waste treatment, waste, recycle,
+- Lots of support for small/local businesses and startups
+- Scattered buildings and spaces that inspire.
+Regular cost-efficient rectangular buildings mostly.
+- No AirBnb allowed?
+Tourists should be staying in hotel?
+Have a tourism center?
+Tourists should be able to get fully around with public transit
+- Promote sustainable products that don't require electricity
+- Library has hackerspace, including 3D printers
+- 24-hour stores or vending machines
+- Vertical farms
+- Ring road with green belt
+- How to start a car-free neighborhood
+    - Garage (under 24/7 surveillance) somewhere nearby ish.
+    - Handle cases for emergency services and moving services.
+What about large grocery trips or large furniture?
+- Hexagon organization
+- the night view from above could be a logo.
+Aka, green areas or water in that formation with no lights.
+Though parks typically have some lights.
+Maybe have ones that don't point up, or aren't that bright, or are motion-censored.
+Maybe good publicity if it was a cool logo
+- surrounded by a cool/interesting full marathon path, which is also wide enough for a service vehicle for the rare trash cans and mile/km markers.